 Just off Kona’s coast, as evening falls, plankton rises toward the ocean’s surface, which in turn attracts manta rays.
 Departing at dusk by boat with a guide, as part of a small group, you have the chance to see these elegant creatures (which can reach between 5 and 7 m [18 and 23 ft] in diameter) up close in their natural habitat.

 After donning your snorkel gear, you enter the water and hold onto a raft fitted with specially designed diving lights that attract the plankton.
 As soon as my face was submerged I was astounded by how many manta rays were swimming just below me.
 It felt like I was watching a ballet as I observed their gentle, graceful movements as they fed, oblivious to my proximity.

-Where to stay on Big Island
+Where to stay on the island of Hawai'i